Board of Trustees

 Mary Seifred is the parent of a Hamlin Robinson School alumnae.
 She joined the board in 2018.
 Mary holds a BA from University of Washington and is currently an educational consultant with Madrona Education Partners.
 She recently served as Parent Association Co-Chair at the Northwest School, was Committee of Trustees chair, and Believe in Bertschi chair at the Bertschi School.
 She served on the Bertschi Board for four years and has also been involved with the University of Washington’s Haring Center for Inclusive Education.
 Mary’s personal interests include her two children, travel, tennis, paddle boarding, family and friends.

 Russell Smith joined the HRS Board in 2018.
 Russell grew up in South Florida and received a B.A. and M.A. in History from the University of Miami.
 He subsequently earned his Ph.D. in History from Arizona State University.
 He has been the Head of School at Eton School in Bellevue since 2012, and Russell serves as the current Board President for the Northwest Association of Independent Schools (NWAIS).

 Lizanne Vaughan, Trustee

-Lizanne is the parent of a current Hamlin Robinson School student and joined the board in 2013 after serving as a Parent Association class representative.
+Lizanne is the parent of a Hamlin Robinson School alumnae.
+She joined the board in 2013 after serving as a Parent Association class representative.
 Lizanne holds a JD from Villanova University and a BS in Construction Management from Spring Garden College (Pennsylvania), and is currently Vice President and Corporate Counsel at Getty Images.
 Lizanne has volunteered with the Phinney Ridge Lutheran Church, Greenwood Elementary and SMARTgirls (Science and Math at the Right Time for Girls).
 Lizanne’s personal interests include her two very active kids, art, photography, pottery, cooking, family and friends.